 The information in these materials is subject to change without notice and Thredd Ltd. assumes no responsibility for any errors.

 About This Document

-This document describes the 3D Secure RDX (Realtime Data eXchange) Biometric, Knowledge Based Authentication (KBA) and In-App Out Of Band (OOB) authentication service and how to integrate this service with Thredd.
+This document describes the 3D Secure (Cardinal) authentication service and how to integrate this service with Thredd.